 Living on the road

 I was keen to find out from Christina more about the cost of living on the road.
 What does one spend money on?
 And really how often do you need to check into a campground and pay the prices.
 Some of them can be upward of $25pp per night.
 I recently did a trip up North with 3 of us and that made some of our nights $75!
 Self-contained camping is a total must!

-However some are less than that and if you are traveling solo or in a couple that's probably still less than most of the motels in those towns (Bay of Islands).
+However, some are less than that and if you are travelling solo or in a couple that's probably still less than most of the motels in those towns (Bay of Islands).
 For Christina stopping at these places is a good opportunity, once every 2 weeks or so, to have a long shower, cook up some special treats (use the air fryer), charge up all devices, do laundry and dump and fill everything in the motorhome.
 Her budget is $200 per month for accommodation/campgrounds.

-I also met friends who were traveling NZ for a year full time in a motorhome, over from Australia.
+I also met friends who were travelling NZ for a year full time in a motorhome, over from Australia.
 Their budget was not too dissimilar to Christinas.
 They had settled on $500 per week for a couple - offering them heaps of fun experiences and a bit of flying around NZ for different weddings they were attending so certainly not "skimping it".

 Christina's hot tips